Skip to Content

 Several tools already address design-to-code generation.
 Figma has native Dev Mode and code export built in.
 Claude Code, Lovable, Google Stitch, and others can take a design and produce a working component with impressive speed.
 The Figma MCP server itself provides direct API access from within an AI agent context.

 These tools are genuinely valuable.
 They are optimised for a specific outcome: speed to a working component.
-You provide the design; the tool generates something that renders.
+You provide the design, and the tool generates something that renders.

 This pipeline is optimised for a different outcome: design intent preservation at scale - building a universal design system where the same design decision generates reliable, parity-accurate components across multiple platforms and runtimes, with a compounding knowledge base that improves with every correction.